cedricfarinazzo/terraform-provider-circleci/README.md

 - **Project** - Get information about existing projects
 - **Insights** - Retrieve workflow metrics and performance data
 - **Organization** - Get information about organizations
-- **Workflow** - Get information about a specific workflow
-- **Workflows** - List workflows within a pipeline
 - **Policies** - List all policies in an organization
-- **Artifacts** - Retrieve job artifacts with download URLs and metadata
-- **Tests** - Retrieve test results with execution times and status information
-- **Jobs** - List jobs within workflows with status and approval information

 ## Requirements